Blog Management Tips

 - Don’t try to compete with other Bloggers.
 It is okay to support other Blogs or follow for inspiration or whatever.
 But don’t be a copycat.
 Copying everything you see a next Blogger doing will most likely damage your reputation.

 - Most importantly remember it is just the internet!
-This is what keeps me grounded.
 Be realistic with yourself and don’t lose sight of your focus.
 Remember why you started in the first place.
 At the end of the day, unless blogging is your full-time job, this is your hobby!
 Whether you are doing it to earn a little extra cash, to support a shopping habit or you enjoy fashion and shopping and use it as a means to express yourself, that should be your focus!